Audio analyzers: What they are and what they do

 At the heart of every audio analyzer is a generator that is responsible for creating a stimulus for the device being tested.

-These generators also have input stages and can take both analog and digital signals from the device being tested.
+These generators also have input stages and can take analog and digital signals from the tested device.
 The audio analyzer will then convert these signals into digital or analog formats for testing.

 Other features include: